 How to Find Wildlife in the Amazon

-- Look for movements.One of the best ways to spot animals in the rainforest is to see carefully in every movement between the vegetation, many animals remain quiet for long periods of time but when they move is the opportunity to see them.
+- Look for movement.One of the best ways to spot animals in the rainforest is to carefully spot every movement between the vegetation.
+Many animals remain quiet for long periods of time, but they provide an opportunity to see them when they move.

-- Look for any strange shape in the vegetation.
-Also this is a good way to see animals in the forest, try to look carefully at the vegetation and if you see something that does not look as part of a tree it could be an animal so call your guide immediately he will help you to identify what you have detected.
+- Look for any strange shape in the vegetation.This is also a good way to see animals in the forest.
+Look carefully at the vegetation, and if you see something that does not look like part of a tree, it could be an animal.
+Call your guide immediately, who will help you identify what you have detected.

-- Wake up early.The majority of the wildlife is active at first hours of day before the forest becomes too hot, so the programs in the rainforest start really early do not feel angry if you have to wake up at 6 a.m. in your vacation time.
+- Wake up early.The majority of wildlife is active the first few hours of the day, before the forest becomes too hot.
+As such, programs in the rainforest start really early.
+Do not be surprised if you have to wake up at 6 a.m. on your vacation.

-- Specific equipment.Binoculars are the best companion in the excursions in the rainforest and a flashlight for the night excursions is important too.
+- Specific equipment.Binoculars are the best companion for excursions in the rainforest, and a flashlight is essential for night excursions.

-- Observation towers.Many lodges in the Amazon have towers that overpass the canopy of the forest those are the best places in order to see animals that will be impossible to spot from the ground of the forest.
+- Observation towers.Many lodges in the Amazon have towers that surpass the canopy of the forest.
+These are the best places to see animals that would be impossible to spot from the forest floor.